javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-alert-prompt-confirm/article.md

 alert("Hello");
 ```

-The small window with the message is called a *modal window*.
+The mini-window with the message is called a *modal window*.
 The word "modal" means that the visitor can't interact with the rest of the page, press other buttons etc, until he deals with the window.
 In this case -- until he presses "OK".

 ## prompt